FIRST: FrontrunnIng Resilient Smart ConTracts: Introduction

-The decentralized, trustless, and censor-resistant nature of Ethereum, along with its support for smart contracts, has enabled a wide range of financial applications and has created the Decentralized Finance (DeFi) ecosystem, which is worth more than 81 Billion USD as of April 2022~\cite{DefiPulse}.
-With the recent developments, many real-world financial products such as money lending/borrowing, margin-trading, exchange platforms, derivatives and more, are being made available to the blockchain users via smart contracts~\cite{compound,aave,dydx,bzx,maker,UNISWAP}.
-Unfortunately, the lack of regulations emboldens malicious actors to adapt and apply questionable practices, long-known in traditional finance, to the cryptocurrency ecosystem.
-In finance, frontrunning is an act of purchasing stock or other securities right before a large (whale) transaction owing to access to non-public information.
-By doing so, one can take advantage of the outcomes of large unprocessed transactions to be executed after a later time than one's own.
-In today's financial systems, frontrunning has been classified as illegal by monitoring entities, such as the U.S. Securities and Exchange Commission (SEC) and principally prevented by extensive regulations~\cite{SEC}.
+The decentralized, trustless, and censor-resistant nature of Ethereum, along with its support for smart contracts, has enabled a wide range of financial applications and has created the Decentralized Finance (DeFi) ecosystem, which is worth more than 75 billion USD as of December 2024~\cite{DefiLama}.
+With the recent developments, many real-world financial products such as money lending and borrowing, margin trading, exchange platforms, derivatives and more, are being made available to the blockchain users via smart contracts~\cite{compound,dydx,UNISWAP}.
+Unfortunately, the absence of regulations allows malicious actors to adopt and employ dubious practices from traditional finance within the cryptocurrency ecosystem.